zanderteller/dqm/docs/user_guide.rst

 Visual and numerical analysis of the resulting animated 'evolution' of the data can reveal both clusters and extended structures, leading to a rich understanding of relationships between different subsets of the data.

 Among other uses, DQM can help with understanding how many models are needed for a given data set.
-(See the :ref:`Interpreting Results <Interpreting and Using Results>` section below for more on this subject.)
+(See the section :ref:`How Many Models for Your Data?`)

 .. note::